jeffallen007/what-would-she-say/scripts/vectorstore-generation/README.md

 1. Identify the source content to be used (e.g. a script, collection of lines, the Bible, etc).
 2. Determine the file type of the source content (e.g. pdf, csv, txt, etc).
 3. Choose a persona name (this will be the name of a new directory that stores the vectorstore)
-    - Examples: 'barbie', 'homer-simpson'
+    - Examples: 'barbie', 'homer'
 4. Write your script commands with parameters.

 Generating the Vectorstore:
 1. Run commands to import source content as necessary (see examples below).
+2. If a vector store exists for the persona, delete vector store before generating.
-2. Run generate_vectorstore_chroma.py with input parameters as follows:
+3. Run generate_vectorstore_chroma.py with input parameters as follows:
-    - doc_path is the directory_name of the source content.
+    - doc_path is the directory name of the source content.
     - output_name is the persona name.
     - output_directory is the directory_name where the new vectorstore data will be created.
 3. Run export_vectorstore_json.py with input parameters as follows:
-    - vectorstore_path is the directory_name where the vectorstore files are saved to.
+    - vectorstore_path is the directory name where the vectorstore files are saved to.

 Note: this process may vary depending on the file type and data structure of the source content.